RicCampbell/FAIR4RS_repos_dois/episodes/citation.md

 ## Introduction

-If we go back to the first thing that was stated in this module
+If we go back to the first thing that was stated in this module,

 *The code that you write is important.
-No matter the size, style, or language it is an integral part of the research that it is part of, or of course sometimes it is the main output of the research project.*,
+No matter the size, style, or language, it is an integral aspect of the research that it is part of, or indeed, sometimes it is the main output of the research project.*,

-which also applies to code that other people write.
-That's why it's important to know that you can (and should) cite people's code you use, and how to make it so people can cite yours.
+This also applies to code that other people write.
+That’s why it’s important to know that you can (and should) cite other people’s code when you use it, and also how to enable other people to cite yours.

 ## DORA, funders, and the (hidden) REF

 <!--- ask about any other elements, the importance of other outputs, not just papers --->

-[DORA](https://sfdora.org/), The Declaration on Research Assessment, sets out to improve the ways in which the outputs of scholarly research are evaluated, essentially moving away from the impact factor of journals that you publish in (which was originally created to help librarians decide which journals to subscribe to, not anything to do with academic success).
+[DORA](https://sfdora.org/), The Declaration on Research Assessment, sets out to improve the ways in which the outputs of scholarly research are evaluated, essentially moving away from a focus on the impact factor of journals that you publish in.
 The University of Sheffield is a signatory of this declaration.
+DORA prompts institutions and the sector as a whole to consider [different ways of evaluating research quality](https://sfdora.org/read/), including assessing the quality of all research outputs (e.g. datasets, code) as well as published journal articles, and encouraging recognition of all authors’ contributions.

-We're also seeing a continued movement from funders to make open and available all aspects of researcher projects as the importance and cost of all elements are more truly recognised, we've seen this with data with a lot of funders requiring (where suitable) to be made open, and we're also seeing this with code.
-Making things open is great, reusing work is also great, ensuring people get the recognistion they deserve from their work is essential (and in most cases a legal necessity, see licence section, or software Terms and Conditions e.g. [SAS](https://www.sas.com/en_gb/legal/editorial-guidelines.html)).
+We’re also seeing a continued movement from funders to make open and available all aspects of research projects as the importance and cost of all elements are more fully recognised.
+For instance, we’ve seen this with data, with a lot of funders requiring (where suitable) this to be made openly accessible, and we’re also increasingly seeing it with code.
+Making things open and reusing existing work are both important goals, and ensuring people get the recognition they deserve from their work is essential (and also in most cases a legal necessity - see licence section of this module, or software Terms and Conditions e.g. [SAS](https://www.sas.com/en_gb/legal/editorial-guidelines.html)).

-There's also been some movement with the REF as well, with more types of outputs being eligible to be returned, and if we thing about impact case studies, a useful piece of software could easily have good impact.
-There's also movements like the [Hidden REF](https://hidden-ref.org/the-5-percent-manifesto/) whose objective is to gain recognistion for all people who contribute to research, and are also wanting institutions to pledge to having 5% of their REF returns be non-traditional research outputs (anything that's not a journal paper).
+There’s also been some movement with the REF as well, with more types of outputs being considered eligible to be returned, and if we think about impact case studies, a useful piece of software could easily have a substantial impact.
+There are also movements like the [Hidden REF](https://hidden-ref.org/the-5-percent-manifesto/), whose objective is to gain recognition for all people who contribute to research, and are also wanting institutions to pledge to making 5% of their REF returns non-traditional research outputs (i.e. anything that’s not a journal paper or book).

-These are also all good reasons not to simply cite the associated paper, if there even is one.
+These are also all good reasons not to simply cite the associated paper for a piece of software (if there even is one), but to cite the software itself - and to make it easy for others to cite your own code.

 ## Citation and CITATION.cff files

-Citation of software if of course different to a standard journal article.
-Normally there is one version of an article and nothing that can really 'break' with them, this is not true of software.
-Also, a paper tends to have all the information you need to cite it correctly quite clearly there for you, again this often isn't the case for software.
+Citation of software is of course different to that of a standard journal article.
+Normally there is one version of an article and nothing that can really ‘break’ with them; this is not true of software.
+Also, a paper tends to have all the information you need to cite it correctly quite clearly there for you - again, this often isn’t the case for software.

 ::::::::::::::::::::::::::::::::challenge

-Think what people might need to know from a citation to be able to reproduce a piece of research
+Think what people might need to know from a citation to be able to reproduce a piece of research.
+(I.e., to make sure they're using the same piece of software used in the original study?)

 :::::::::::::::::::::::::::::::::::::::::

-Some of the main things to know about the software used that would be integral to being able to reproduce the outputs would be;
+Some of the main things to know about the software used that would be integral to being able to reproduce the outputs would be:

  - Title
  - Authors